Last updated on July 21, 2023

 There is no denying that Artificial Intelligence already has a strong presence in banks and financial institutions.
 But, since the AI industry is constantly evolving, financial institutions also have to unveil better ways to leverage this technology.

 With that said, it’s important to note that many functionalities are still in the development or live testing phases.
-This includes the ability to handle more complex processes, the incorporation of ethical concepts in AI, and better connectivity to analytics tools.
+This includes the ability to handle more complex processes, the incorporation of ethical concepts in AI, and better connectivity to customer feedback analytics tools.

 Cornerstone data suggests that 70% of banks focus primarily on delivering great customer service, a 14% uptick since 2019.